Is clean eating detox and withdrawals a thing? You betcha! And if you’re new to clean eating, it’s best to be aware.

 It’s definitely a yucky process, and if you’ve been through it, you know exactly what I mean.
 Processed foods are not addictive by accident.
 They are manufactured that way.
 They are created to make you want more.
 There is a lot of science that goes into creating fake foods and being addictive is high up on the priority list simply because it ensures corporate profits.
 Removing these fake foods from your eating plan is no small undertaking.
 So don’t diminish what you are going through if you experience it.
 And if any medical issue arises during this period, please do seek medical help.

-Detox ain’t for sissies!
-Here are some of the symptoms my readers have told me about:
+Here are just some of the issues my readers have experienced and shared with me.

 - Frequent and/or different bowel movements